 With your investment strategy ready, and your account opened and funded, all you need to do now is buy the stock or stocks that you have selected.
 Trading platforms usually have a search function to help you with this process.
 Taking into account how much money you have and the price of the product, enter how many shares you want to purchase and press ‘Buy.’
 Congratulations!
 You have now made your first investment and are the proud owner of the stock.

 When placing an order, you can choose from different order types.
 A market order buys immediately at the current market price, while a limit order allows you to specify the exact price at which you want to buy the shares.

 Feel free to take a look at how to invest in stocks taking your country residence in mind here.

-You can have a look at the best brokers in your country which we collected, and carefully selected for you.
+Perhaps, you would like to take look at the best brokers in your country which we collected for you.

 Avoid crappy stocks

 Risk: when buying individual stocks, there is always a risk of selecting the wrong ones.
-This could mean anything from a company that inflates its potential, actually defaults, or just buying an overpriced stock.
+This could mean anything from a company that inflates its potential, actually defaults (goes bankrupt), or buying overpriced stock accidentally.

 How to manage this risk

-- Learn: This is the tricky part, since you need some knowledge and experience to learn which stocks to invest in.
+- Learn: This is the tricky part since you need some knowledge and experience to learn which stocks to invest in.
 The best is to start learning by reading books on investment and taking online courses.
 There are tons of great books out there, but you can start with Intelligent Investor by Benjamin Graham.
-This is also the book on investment most recommended by Warren Buffet.
+This book on investment is recommended by Warren Buffet.